roboconf/roboconf.github.io/en/user-guide/what-is-roboconf.md

 # What are its key points ?
 Roboconf enables to define a model of the application that one wants to deploy.
 It then offers a vision of this model during deployment and at runtime.

-The model and the use of Roboconf are designed to be simple.
-It uses known technologies: Puppet, AMQP, Bash, REST/JSON web services.
+The model and the use of Roboconf are designed to be simple: it uses known technologies (Puppet, AMQP, Bash, REST/JSON web services).

-It is asynchronous (the application can be deployed in any order) and IaaS-agnostic (provides plugins for many well-known IaaS, including OpenStack, Amazon WS, Azure, VMWare, as well as a "local" deployment plugin for on-premise hosts).
+Roboconf is asynchronous (the application can be deployed in any order) and IaaS-agnostic (provides plugins for many well-known IaaS, including OpenStack, Amazon WS, Azure, VMWare, as well as a "local" deployment plugin for on-premise hosts).